Ridwan05/Deploying-Sock-Shop-Microservice-app/ReadMe.md

-# This is my 3rd semester project in AltSchool
+# In this project, I deployed the popular sock-shop microservice-app and a webapp.
-## Project Task
+## Project Tasks
+- Provision AWS EKS and other resources with terraform
-- Deploy the "sock-shop microservice app"
+- Deploy the "sock-shop microservice app" to EKS
-- Deploy a webapp (mongodb and mongo-express).
+- Deploy a webapp (mongodb and mongo-express) to EKS.
 - Set up prometheus monitoring for both app

 ## Requirements